Deeplite/neutrino/docs/profiler.rst

 Examples
 ========

-A list of different examples to use ``deeplite-profiler`` to profiler different PyTorch and TensorFlow models can be found `here <https://github.com/Deeplite/neutrino-profiler/tree/main/examples>`_. (#TODO)
+A list of different examples to use ``deeplite-profiler`` to profiler different PyTorch and TensorFlow models can be found `here <https://github.com/Deeplite/deeplite-profiler/tree/master/examples>`_.

 .. _profiler_examples_torch: